NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - JA staggers on the last hit, slightly more gravity for Tayuya; first four hits don't move the opponent
 - JB travels at a more horizontal angle; shin hitbox removed and put on waist, slightly bigger; damage increase 8 > 18
 - 5X requires 75% meter and has one more frame duration; damage increased to 50 from 40
+- 2X
+  - Doesn't push on hit
-- 2X two less super freeze frames; doesn't push on hit; duration increased to 17 frames
+  - Duration increased to 17 frames
+  - Starts up three frames later (ends same time) with three frames less super freeze (TODO: 3 or 5?)
+  - Small subbable window now exists as a result
 - GRKnJ summons a 6A monster that hits for a small bounce; Tayuya teleports a bit further back, monster has intangibility up until around the hitbox appears

 And for Tayuya's doki demons: